benetech/martus.martus-build/BuildFiles/Documents/README.txt

   Martus 2.6 in Arabic in a Mac OS.

-L. Changes from version 2.0.1 to version 2.5
+N. Changes from version 2.0.1 to version 2.5

-- Added ability to create new versions of sealed bulletins so that changes or additions can be made to previously sealed
+- Added ability to create new versions of sealed bulletins so that changes or additions can be made to previously sealed bulletins.

-  bulletins.
 In this release of Martus you will only be able to search and view the full contents of the most current version (you will be able to view the title/bulletin-id/